Think Forex Trading is Confusing? Here's What You Need to Know

-- The Forex market uses symbols for currencies.
-The euro is symbolized by EUR, the US dollar is the USD.
-Other currency symbols are: Australian dollar=AUD, British pound=GBP, Swiss franc=CHF, Canadian dollar=CAD, New Zealand dollar=NZD and Japanese yen=JPY.
+- The Forex market uses symbols to designate specific currency pairs.
+The euro is symbolized by EUR, the US dollar is USD, and so the euro/U.S. dollar pair is shown as EUR/USD.
+Other commonly-traded currency symbols: Australian dollar=AUD, British pound=GBP, Swiss franc=CHF, Canadian dollar=CAD, New Zealand dollar=NZD, and Japanese yen=JPY.

-- Each forex pair, EUR/USD, AUD/USD, USD/JPY for example, will have a market price associated with it.
+- Each forex pair, EUR/USD, AUD/USD, or USD/JPY for example, will have a market price associated with it.
 The price refers to how much of the second currency it takes to buy one unit of the first currency.
-If the price of the EUR/USD is 1.3635 it costs 1.3635 US dollars to buy one euro.
+If the price of the EUR/USD currency pair is 1.3635, this means that it costs 1.3635 US dollars to buy one euro.

-If you want to find out how many euros it costs to buy one U.S. dollar we need to flip the pair to USD/EUR.
+To find out how many euros it costs to buy one U.S. dollar, flip the pair to USD/EUR.
 To find out this rate, divide 1 by 1.3635 (or whatever the current rate is).
 The result is 0.7334.
-It costs 0.7334 euros to buy one USD based on the current price.
+It costs 0.7334 euros to buy one USD based on the current market price.
 The price of the currency pair constantly fluctuates, as transactions occur around the globe, 24-hours a day during the week.

 - Many currency pairs will move about 50 to 100 pips (sometimes more or less depending on overall market conditions) a day.
-A pip is the fourth decimal place in a currency pair, or the second decimal place when JPY is in the pair.
-When the price of the EURUSD moves from 1.3600 to 1.3650, that's a 50 pip move; if you bought the pair at 1.3600 and sold it at 1.3650 you'd make a 50 pip profit.
+A pip (an acronym for Point in Percentage) is the name used to indicate the fourth decimal place in a currency pair, or the second decimal place when JPY is in the pair.
+When the price of the EUR/USD moves from 1.3600 to 1.3650, that's a 50 pip move; if you bought the pair at 1.3600 and sold it at 1.3650 you'd make a 50-pip profit.

 - The profit you made on the above theoretical trade depends on how much of the currency you purchased.
-If you bought 1000 units (called a micro lot) each pip is worth $0.1, so your profit equates to $5 for a 50 pip gain.
-If you bought a 10,000 unit (mini lot) each pip is worth $1, so your profit is $50.
+If you bought 1,000 units (called a micro lot) each pip is worth $0.10, so you would calculate your profit as (50 pips * $0.10) = $5 for a 50 pip gain.
+If you bought a 10,000 unit (mini lot), then each pip is worth $1, so your profit ends up being $50.
 If you bought a 100,000 unit (standard lot) each pip is worth $10, so your profit is $500.
 This assumes you have a USD trading account.

 - For trading purposes, the first currency listed in the pair is always the directional currency on a forex price chart.
 If you pull up a chart of the EUR/USD, and the price is moving higher, it means the EUR is moving higher relative to the USD.
 If the price on the chart is falling, then the EUR is declining in value relative to the USD.
 The attached chart shows this.